HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Preliminaries

 \section{Preliminaries}

-A key component of Graph Neural Networks (GNN) is their ability to perform feature extraction on a non-Euclidean structure where inherent relationships are fixed.
-Herein, we make the notion of feature extraction on graphs concrete and give the formulation for node classification, a benchmark task in GNN literature.
+A key component of GNNs is their ability to directly learn fixed ground truth topology over a non-Euclidean domain.
+Here, we formulate the notion of local message-passing operators on graphs and the node classification task.

 {\bf Message Passing Graph Neural Networks.} Let $G = (V, E)$ be a fully connected undirected graph with vertices $V$ and edges $E$.
-Intuitively, $i, j \in V$ are considered variables from some state space, while the topology represented in $E$ describes inherent relationships between these variables.
-That is if $(i, j) \in E$, $i$ and $j$ are directly related.
-Alternatively, should a path $\mathcal{P} = (i_1, \dots, i_k)$ of length $k$ exist between $i_1=i$ and $i_k=j$, we think of $i$ and $j$ to have a relation by casualty of the nodes in the path $i_1, \dots, i_k \in V$.
-Correspondingly, each variable $i \in V$ is associated with a {\it feature-vector} $\mathbf{x}_i(t)$ at timestamp $t$.
+Intuitively, $i, j \in V$ are variables from a state space over a real-world domain, {\it e.g.}, individuals or papers within social or citation networks.
+The topology described within $E$ defines the inherent relationships between these variables: if $(i, j) \in E$, $i$, and $j$ are directly related.
+Alternatively, should a path $\mathcal{P} = (i_1, \dots, i_k)$ of length $k$ exist between $i_1=i$ and $i_k=j$, we denote $i$ and $j$ as having a relation by casualty of the nodes in the path $i_1, \dots, i_k \in V$.
+Furthermore, owing to the sequential dependence on $k$ variables, the relationship between $\mathbf{x}_{i_k}$ and $\mathbf{x}_{i_1}$ is of order $k$.
+Correspondingly, each variable $i \in V$ is associated with a {\it feature-vector} $\mathbf{x}_i(t)$ at depth $t$.

-Message Passing Neural Networks (MPNNs) are information aggregation schemes that concurrently aggregate nodal features across the whole graph.
-Notably, initial schemes, such as those used in \cite{kipf2016semi, xu2018powerful, hamilton2017inductive, velickovic2018graph}, focused on aggregation of node $i$'s direct neighbours at a shortest path distance of $1$ from $i$.
+MPNNs are information aggregation schemes that concurrently aggregate nodal features across the whole graph.
+Notably, initial schemes, such as those used in \citet{kipf2016semi,xu2018powerful,hamilton2017inductive} and \citet{velickovic2018graph}, focused on aggregation of node $i$'s direct neighbors at a shortest path distance of one from $i$.
 The general form of any single-hop MPNN layer is given as:

 where we have denoted the multi-set as $\{\!\{\}\!\}$ and the nodes with shortest path length $k$ from $i$ as $\mathcal{N}_k(i)$.
-Here, $\phi_t$ is an injective function that aggregates close-proximity feature-vectors, thus allowing for a tractable update function $\Psi_t$ to create a new feature representation.
-One choice of $\psi_t$, for example, is the summation operator $\sum_i \mathbf{x}_i(t)$.
+Here, $\phi_t$ is an injective function aggregating close-proximity feature vectors, thus allowing for a tractable update function $\Psi_t$ to create a new feature representation.
+An example of $\phi_t$ is the summation operator $\sum_i \mathbf{x}_i(t)$.